All Episodes

 They lost control.

-But her father was apparently in control.
+But her father was apparently in control of the plane at the time.

 That makes sense.

-The US National Transportation Safety Board investigated the crash and concluded that the fatality was caused by Reed's improper decision to take off in poor weather conditions.
+The U.S. National Transportation Safety Board investigated the crash and concluded that the fatality was caused by Reed's improper decision to take off in poor weather conditions, his overloading the aircraft, and his failure to maintain airspeed.

 The three factors resulted in a stall and subsequent fatal crash in a residential neighborhood.

-The NTSB also determined that contributing to the instructor's decision to take off was a desire to adhere to an overly ambitious itinerary, in part because of media commitments.
+The NTSB also determined that contributing to the instructor's decision to take off was a desire to adhere to an overly ambitious itinerary in part because of media commitments.

 The whole thing just sucks.